 Such a large number of candidates makes any effort to compile and compare their positions unwieldy.
 Consequently, we chose to focus on "major" candidates-those who consistently poll the highest and garner the most media attention.
-Our list, as of September 1, 2019, includes ten Democrats (specifically, those who qualified for the September 12, 2019 debate) and two Republicans.
+Our list, as of December 17, 2019, includes ten Democrats (specifically, those who qualified for at least one of the Democratic debates) and three Republicans.